arenatheme/thelook/summary/support.md

-## Getting started with Electro 4.0
+## Getting started with Thelook 2.0

 ###New to Shopify?